 Working within a historic building in the heritage-listed Port of Echuca Precinct was an exciting challenge for our team and collaborating with Janine and Stephen and their team of expert trades was key to the stunning end result.

-Janine and Stephen had worked with Janita in the past and they were confidant we would have the ability to fulfil the visions they had for The Nook.
+Janine and Stephen had worked with Janita in the past and they were confident we would have the ability to fulfil the visions they had for The Nook.

-“Janita listens to her customer’s needs, and cares about the vision you have for your home or project… why would we go anywhere else?”
-Janine asks.
+“Janita listens to her customer’s needs, and cares about the vision you have for your home or project… why would we go anywhere else?” – Janine Pain

 Many of the ‘hero’ features of The Nook project are a nod to the history of its location on historic High Street Echuca — just a stone’s throw from the heritage-listed Port of Echuca.